-Research has shown that a diet high in fibre, especially whole grains, can be protective against type 2 diabetes, play a role in preventing breast cancer, and reduce risk of coronary heart disease (CHD) (1-3).
+Research has shown that a diet high in fibre, especially whole grains, can be protective against type 2 diabetes, plays a role in preventing breast cancer, and reducing the risk of coronary heart disease (CHD) (1-3).

 It’s also important to consider that carbohydrates are the main staple of many traditional cultural dishes and most people find carbohydrate-containing foods to be tasty, comforting and satisfying.
 Remember, enjoying food is of equal importance to obtaining all of the nutritional benefits it brings, even though sometimes these are not mutually exclusive.

 How Much Carbohydrate Do We Need?

 Carbohydrate requirements differ based on various factors such as age, activity level and medical factors.
 Numerous studies have shown that the brain alone requires 110 – 145g of carbohydrate per day, in the form of glucose (7).
 This is the carbohydrate equivalent of roughly 6 thick slices of bread per day to function optimally (i.e. a minimum of a portion of starchy carbohydrates at each meal) – and this is before we add in the carbohydrate our body needs for movement.

 According to the UK government’s Eatwell Guide, over ⅓ of the food we eat should be made up of starchy food and over another ⅓ should come from fruits and vegetables.
 This means that over half of our daily intake should come from starchy carbohydrates and fruits and vegetables.

 What Happens if We Don’t Eat Enough Carbohydrate?

 Not supplying our body with enough carbohydrates means that the body will start to use less efficient sources of fuel.